 How to improve Decision Making and Problem Solving Skills

-In the fast-paced workplace leaders and managers need to be seen to be decisive in order to implement the company strategy and gain respect; many management gurus recommend taking swift action to make a decision even if it turns out to be the wrong one, but that advice has landed a few high profile CEOs and companies in difficult situations.
+In this fast-paced VUCA world leaders and managers need to be seen to be decisive in order to implement the company strategy, adapt to change and gain respect; many management gurus recommend taking swift action to make a decision even if it turns out to be the wrong one, but that advice has landed a few high profile CEOs and companies in difficult situations.
 Some of the strongest leaders have excellent leadership judgement and are able to vary how they commit to different courses of actions to achieve the best results.
 However, many individuals struggle to make a decision, then carry out frequent U-turns, and are often racked with guilt if the action taken was considered to have caused the wrong results.

 As with any Leadership Competency it is best to assess your skill level before starting to develop it; the Leadership Judgement Indicator is one of the most robust tools to measure how leaders make decisions.
 It includes an assessment of the degree to which the leader can flex away from his or her preferred style to the most appropriate one for the particular situation.